New Zealand in the Korean War: Wiremu (Bill) Keiha

 Born in 1930 in Gisbourne, Keiha (Rongowhakaata, Te Aitanga-a-Mā haki) was a signalman, 7th reinforcements.
 Son of Kingi Areta of the 28 Māori Battalion, attempted to enlist twice in Wairoa and Hakwes Bay, being rejected both times.
 Eventually enlisting successfully, Keiha travelled alongside troops from the Commonwealth, he recalls being the only New Zealander on board.
 He arrived in Seoul nearing the tail end of the war, on 3 July 1953 and was only in action for 24 days.
 Keiha stayed in Korea after the armistice was announced, joining the George Troop and working to build roads with a bulldozer until New Zealand troops were withdrawn in 1954.

 Richard (Dick) Horner

-Born in New Pkymouth in 1926, Horner was a driver and mechanic in the workshop platoon, 10 company in the RNZASC.
+Born in New Plymouth in 1926, Horner was a driver and mechanic in the workshop platoon, 10 company in the RNZASC.
 He was part of Jayforce as a signaller for two years before joining the Kayforce in 1951.
 Horner sailed to Korea onboard the TSS Wahine which hit a reef off Marsela Island, passengers were taken back to Darwin on a tanker and the TSS Wahine was abandoned.
 Horner later flew to Japan then travelled by boat to Korea.
 During his time in Kayforce, Horner repaired trucks, changed tyres, welded and overall attended to mechanical issues.